aneeshvathul/solana-rivals-backend/README.md

 # Solana Rivals: AI Agent Trading Competition

-> Build, customize & unleash AI trading agents in a gamified battle!
+> Build, customize, and unleash AI trading agents in a gamified battle!
 Track whales, analyze markets & climb the leaderboard for epic rewards.
 Trade like an expert—earn like a champion!

 ## About